pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/3_url_pattern.md

-Cells configuration for all storages is done using an "scheme-based" pattern, that fully describes a given driver used by Cells.
+Cells configuration for all storages is done using a "scheme-based" pattern, that fully describes a given driver used by Cells.

 ## Flags and URLs